 Neil is a Senior Lecturer in Computing Education at the University of Hertfordshire.
-He is also the Computing tutor on the Primary PGCE courses for Brunel University, London and was previously a tutor at the University of Leeds.
+He is also the Computing tutor on the Primary PGCE courses for Brunel University, London, an External Examiner for Roehampton University’s BA Primary Education and was previously a tutor at the University of Leeds.
 He has successfully prepared hundreds of trainee teachers for life in schools and delivered a diverse range of sessions – from getting started with Interactive Whiteboards to using programming languages with the Raspberry Pi.
 He is regularly a guest lecturer on Masters level courses and a trainer with the National Science Learning Centre (NSLC) at the University of York, where his main focus has been on the use of gaming technology in the classroom.
 Neil also continues to teach Computing to children in a range of school settings.

-His work is increasingly recognised at an international level and, earlier this year, Neil presented on behalf of the British Council in Belgrade, Serbia, as part of their “New Technologies in Education Conference”.
+His work is increasingly recognised at an international level and, within the last year, Neil presented on behalf of the British Council in Belgrade, Serbia, as part of their “New Technologies in Education Conference” and at the International Scratch conference in Bordeaux, France.
 Neil has recently worked as a consultant for Cambridge Assessment International Education (part of the University of Cambridge) in Astana, Kazakhstan, to ensure teachers in the government’s flagship Nazarbayev Intellectual Schools are able to deliver their revised computing schemes of work.
 Neil was also a lead contributor to European Schoolnet Academy’s (Brussels) “How to teach computing” MOOC and the revision of Cambridge’s “ICT Starters” qualification.
-He regularly contributes to a range of magazines / blogs, including “Hello World” and academic text books, such as “Unlocking Speaking and Listening: Developing Spoken Language in the Primary Classroom”.
+He regularly contributes to a range of magazines / blogs, including “Hello World” and “TES”, and academic text books, such as “Unlocking Speaking and Listening: Developing Spoken Language in the Primary Classroom”.

 Within the UK, Neil’s most recent work has involved preparing primary school teachers for the new primary Computing National Curriculum; as both an independent consultant and for Rising Stars / Computing at School (CAS).
 Through his membership of NAACE, Neil also contributed to the professional body’s response on the government’s proposals for the revised curriculum.
 He is an approved examiner / moderator for Cambridge’s iGCSEs, in addition to an assessor for the CAS / BCS Certificate in Computer Science Teaching.
 Neil is a Raspberry Pi and Google (Level 1) Certified Educator.